RhetTbull/osxphotos/README.md

 ```

 #### `burst_albums`
-If photo is a non-selected burst photo, returns a list of albums any other photos in the same burst set, are contained in.
-Otherwise, returns `PhotoInfo.albums`.
+If photo is burst photo, returns list of albums it is contained in as well as any albums the key photo is contained in, otherwise returns `PhotoInfo.albums`.

 If a burst photo which has unselected burst images (e.g. the burst images are in the library but haven't been selected by the user using the "Make a selection" feature) is placed in a an album, Photos treats only the selected "key" photo as in the album.
 The unselected burst images, while associated with the photo in the album, are not technically in the album.
 If you are handling one of these unselected burst photos and want to know which album it would be in based on which albums it's selected key images are in, use `burst_albums`.
 See also [burst_album_info](#burst_album_info) and [albums](#albums).

 #### `burst_album_info`
 If photo is non-selected burst photo, teturns a list of [AlbumInfo](#AlbumInfo) objects representing the albums any other photos in the same burst set are contained in.
 Otherwise, returns `PhotoInfo.album_info`.
 See also [burst_albums](#burst_albums) and [album_info](#album_info).